Composing in-apps

 Specify a trigger event

-So you can trigger the display of an in-app:
+So you can trigger the display of an popup:

 Capping

-By default, in-apps are capped to be displayed only once to the user.
+By default, popups are capped to be displayed only once to the user.

-You can decide to show an in-app more than once to the same user.
+You can decide to show a popup more than once to the same user.
 In this case, we recommend setting the Time between impressions to avoid getting the same message twice in a row.

 In this example, the in-app will be displayed at most twice to the same user, with at least 1 hour between both impressions.